dhannn/saxpy-c-asm/README.md

 to utilize.
 Moreover, assembly language programs are generally faster than other programs written in high-level language.

-This experiment involves writing a kernel that performs the SAXPY (A*X + Y) function in (1) C program and (2) an x86-64 assembly.
+This experiment involves writing a kernel that performs the SAXPY ($AX + Y$) function in (1) C program and (2) an x86-64 assembly.
 Using a main C program that calls both versions, we aim to compare their runtimes by getting the average of 30 executions each on both debug and release mode.
 From this, a short analysis of each kernel's performance will